Skip to main content

 Contact fundraising@stpeter.org.nz for a tax receipt.

-A bequest in your Will is a powerful way to ensure the Cathedral continues to serve the Waikato community for generations to come.
+Leaving a gift in your Will is a powerful way to create a legacy and ensure the Cathedral continues to serve the Waikato community for generations to come.
 If this is something you would like to explore, we would be pleased to help guide you through the process.

 SPONSOR A FEATURE